Veneration of Mary in the Catholic Church: Prayers

-Three Hail Marys is a traditional Roman Catholic devotional practice of reciting three Hail Marys as a petition for purity and other virtues.
+Three Hail Marys is a traditional Latin Catholic devotional practice of reciting three Hail Marys as a petition for purity and other virtues.
 The practice of saying three Hail Marys in the evening somewhere about sunset had become general throughout Europe in the first half of the fourteenth century and it was recommended by Pope John XXII in 1318.
 The practice was observed by Franciscans and eventually developed into the Angelus prayer.

 The Angelus is a prayer commemorating the Incarnation.
 It originated with the 11th-century monastic custom of reciting three Hail Marys during the evening, or Compline bell.
-It was traditionally recited in Roman Catholic churches, convents, and monasteries three times daily: 6:00 am, noon, and 6:00 pm and is usually accompanied by the ringing of the Angelus bell, which is a call to prayer.
+It was traditionally recited in Western Catholic churches, convents, and monasteries three times daily: 6:00 am, noon, and 6:00 pm and is usually accompanied by the ringing of the Angelus bell, which is a call to prayer.

-In the 12th century Bernard of Clairvaux gave sermons (De duodecim stellis), from which an extract has been taken by the Roman Catholic Church and used in the Offices of the Compassion and of the Seven Dolours.
+In the 12th century Bernard of Clairvaux gave sermons (De duodecim stellis), from which an extract has been taken by the Catholic Church and used in the Offices of the Compassion and of the Seven Dolours.
 Saint Bernard wrote: "Take away Mary, this star of the sea, the sea truly great and wide: what is left but enveloping darkness and the shadow of death and the densest blackness?"
 There are pious meditations on the Ave Maria and the Salve Regina, usually attributed either to St. Anselm of Lucca (d.
 1080) or St. Bernard; and also in the large book "De laudibus B. Mariae Virginis" (Douai, 1625) by Richard de Saint-Laurent.

 Other famous Marian prayers include the Magnificat, and the Litany of the Blessed Virgin Mary.

 The mostly anonymous Middle English Lyrics of the Later Middle Ages show passionate forms of personal worship, known as affective devotion.
 The lyrics, reflecting the theology, depict Mary as not just the woman but also the ideal that all humanity should strive for.

 Mary's humility is one of the qualities highlighted by in the Middle English Lyrics.

 The lyric "Gabriel, from hevenë king/ sent to the maidë swetë" is an excellent example of Mary's humility.
 The lyric's author builds upon this theme throughout the lyric.
 The second stanza "Mildëliche him gan answere/ The midlë maiden thannë."
 The theme of humility is fully developed in the third stanza: